abdishakurali/garaad/src/types/diagramatics.md

 let tx = text('hello').text_tovar().text_totext();
 draw(sq, tx);
 Applying the same style multiple time
 Let's say you want to draw multiple objects with the same style.
-You can try to apply the style to each object, but that's tedious.
+Adiga can try to apply the style to each object, but that's tedious.
 And if you want to change the style, you have to manually change it for each object. let p3 = regular_polygon(3,10).position(V2(-10,10))
     .fill('lightblue').stroke('blue').strokewidth(2).strokedasharray([5]);
 let p4 = regular_polygon(4,10).position(V2(-10,-10))